Water pipe responsibility

 If you experience poor supply or pressure, it could be due to older pipework, so it's worh finding out how your home is connected and making changes to your pipes if necessary.

 If you live in a detached house, you'll most likely have a separate supply.

 If you live in a semi-detached home, it could be shared or separate.
-Semi-detached houses build before the 1940s often share their water supply with their neighbour.
+Semi-detached houses built before the 1940s often share their water supply with their neighbour.

 Terraced houses built in the Victorian era usually have a shared supply pipe.